Nursery 2023 - 2024

 The introduction of the Early Years Foundation Stage does not change the point at which attendance at school is compulsory, which is the beginning of the term after a child’s fifth birthday.

-The Foundation Stage curriculum is organised into three ‘Prime Areas’ and four ‘Specific Areas.’
+The Foundation Stage curriculum is organised into seven educational programmes, three ‘Prime Areas’ and four ‘Specific Areas.’

 These Prime Areas are particularly crucial ‘for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive,’

-Communication and Language has been highlighted as a particular need in our school as it underlies so much of the curriculum.
-Speaking and listening skills will be developed through Letters and Sounds Phase 1 activities, drama, role play and storytelling activities, allowing the children to experience many real and imaginary situations.
+Communication and Language has been highlighted as a particular need in our school as it underpins so much of the curriculum.
+Speaking and listening skills will be developed through the “Little Wandle Letters and Sounds” Foundations scheme, the Write Stuff literacy approach, drama, role play and storytelling activities, allowing the children to experience many real and imaginary situations.
 Mantle of the Expert provides a valuable tool to develop these skills.
 The children will be encouraged to share their own experiences and ideas.
 They will learn to follow instructions and respond to what they hear with relevant comments, questions and actions.

 Personal, Social and Emotional Development